 On LinkedIn, it is possible to post job offers and collect candidates either for free or as a paid service.
 Paid publishing is a fantastic tool for increasing your reach, but a certain budget is needed in this case.
 Paid tools such as LinkedIn Recruiter and LinkedIn Talent Hub offer you more sophisticated functions for job posts and candidate search.

 If you choose to publish for free, you should follow these simple tips for increasing your reach:

 If you plan to post a bigger amount of job offers regularly, a great solution for avoiding a manual form-filling process is the integration of ATS software.
-If you are not using any HR software and are currently researching your options, make the connectability with social media sites and other portals one of your priorities when making the decision.
-RECRU HR Software offers a simple way to publish job offers not only on LinkedIn, but also on your own career pages, as well as more than 1700 job portals worldwide.
+If you are not using any HR software and are currently researching your options, make the connectability with social media sites and other portals one of your priority when making the decision.
+RECRU HR Software offers a simple way to publish job offers not only on LinkedIn, but also on your own career pages, as well as more than 2000 job portals worldwide.
 The biggest advantage is the possibility to save time as posting job offers takes just a few clicks – all from one place and without the need visit the job portal itself.